alljoyn/cdm/README.md

    - Integrated controller based on Base sample controller
    - Integrated controller is designed to make it easier to add other interfaces.
  * cpp/samples/LaundryControllee :
-   - Example of hae device composed of Base sample controllee
+   - Example of cdm device composed of Base sample controllee
    - Emulated virtual laundry sample.
 It has 8 interfaces.
 (OnOffStatus, CycleControl, SoilLevel, SpinSpeedLevel, WaterLevel, DishWashingCyclePhase, LaundryCyclePhase, Timer)
  * cpp/samples/RobotCleanerControllee :
-   - Example of hae device composed of Base sample controllee
+   - Example of cdm device composed of Base sample controllee
    - Emulated virtual robot cleaner sample.
 It has 5 interfaces.
 (OnOffStatus, BatteryStatus, RepeatMode, RobotCleaningCyclePhase, CurrentPower)
  * cpp/samples/TimerSimulator :
    - Timer simulator.
 It has CycleControl and Timer interfaces.
  * cpp/samples/TVControllee :
-   - Example of hae device composed of Base sample controllee
+   - Example of cdm device composed of Base sample controllee
    - Emulated virtual TV sample.
 It has 4 interfaces.
 (Channel, AudioVolume, AudioVideoInput, Hid)